rahulvyas1/AWS-Snapshot-Analyzer/README.md

 Using Boto3 Python 3 library to Manage EC2 Instance snapshots

 **This project will help manage your snapshots.**
-1. Lists all your EC2 Instances
+1. Lists all your EC2 Instances :radio_button:
-2. Lists your Volumes
+2. Lists your Volumes :white_check_mark: :100:
 3. Automatically create snapshots from your EC2 Volumes

 ## Instructions to Run the program